 Here are some of the top software solutions if you want to implement a just in time inventory management system:

 Acumatica brings a wide range of functions that are essential for successful implementation of JIT.
 You can easily track inventory, fill orders, manage sales and perform dozens of other functions.
+The system was acquired by EQT Partners, which owns IFS AB, in June 2019.
+Although the vendors remain separate, they can leverage shared capabilities and resources to improve functionality and market reach.

-It provides an efficient way to manage distribution processes, with real-time updates of inventory, inventory in transit, reordering, costs and much more.
+Acumatica provides an efficient way to manage distribution processes, with real-time updates of inventory, inventory in transit, reordering, costs and much more.
 This gives you all the necessary tools to minimize your storage needs and the costs associated with it.

 You can completely eliminate delays using automated sales order processing and shipping order generation.
 After rules have been pre-set, Acumatica can help you have total control over your inventory and ensure seamless coordination, even when multiple suppliers are involved.